tianshu-wang/PFS-GNN-bipartite/README.md

 # PFS-GNN-bipartite
-to_graph: Convert the connectivity information into graphs
+to_graph: Convert the connectivity information (pair.txt) and the galaxy information (utils.txt) into graphs (graph.pt)

 gnn.py: Define the bipartite graph class and GNN strutures